 Professor Singh has authored five monographs, edited four books, and published dozens of scholarly articles.
 Many of these books and articles are on international trade and development, national and international cultural policies, and international negotiations and diplomacy.
 His single authored books include Sweet Talk: Paternalism and Collective Action in North-South Trade Negotiations (Stanford 2017), Negotiating the Global Information Economy (Cambridge 2008) and Globalized Arts: The Entertainment Economy and Cultural Identity (Columbia, 2011), which won the American Political Science Association’s award for best book in information technology and politics in 2012.
 Edited volumes include Science, Technology, Art and International Relations (Routledge 2019) and Globalization, Culture and Development (Palgrave 2015).
 He was guest editor of a special Issue on "Emerging Powers and the WTO" for the journal International Negotiation (June 2016).
 His current book project is Development 2.0: How Technologies Can Foster Inclusivity in the Developing World (Oxford, forthcoming).

 Professor Singh has advised the World Bank and the World Trade Organization for trade and international development, and the British Council and UNESCO on international cultural policies.
 He has played a leadership role in several professional organizations, and served as Editor from 2006-09 and dramatically increased the impact of Review of Policy Research, the journal specializing in the politics and policy of science and technology.
-At the International Studies Association, he has chaired three different sections: International Communication, International Political Economy, and Science, Technology, Art and International Relations (STAIR).
-Professor Singh founded and currently edits the journal Arts and International Affairs, and also edits Stanford's book series on Emerging Frontiers in the Global Economy.
+At the International Studies Association, he has chaired three different sections: International Communication.
+International Political Economy, and Science, Technology, Art and International Relations (STAIR).
+Professor Singh currently edits and founded the journal Arts and International Affairs, and also edits Stanford's book series on Emerging Frontiers in the Global Economy.

 Previously, Professor Singh taught at the University of Mississippi, American University, and Georgetown University.
-In Europe, apart from two years at the University of Edinburgh, he has taught courses at the Graduate Institute for International and Development Studies (Geneva) and the University of Jyväskyla (Finland).
+In Europe, apart from two years at the University of Edinburgh, he has taught courses at the Graduate Institute for International and Development Studies (Geneva) and the University of Jyväskyla (Finland),

 He holds a Ph.D. in Political Economy and Public Policy from the University of Southern California.